jensw99/CloudDBGuard/README.md

 };
 ```

 As can be seen, it creates a keyspace called "ksn" (short for keyspace name) with the keyspace to be created having certain parameters.
-When using FamilyGuard, not only the keyspace name is important, but also what database instances are available to store the tables of the keyspace in the future.
+When using CloudDBGuard, not only the keyspace name is important, but also what database instances are available to store the tables of the keyspace in the future.
 One database is mandatory, but arbitrarily more are possible.
 Thus, the API method for creating keyspaces looks like follows:

 ```Java
 public void addKeyspace(String keyspaceName, String[] dbs, HashMap<String, String> params, String password);